M. C. Burkitt

 Miles Crawford Burkitt (27 December 1890 – 22 August 1971) was a British archaeologist and prehistorian, who is known for his work, mainly on the Stone Age, in Europe, Asia and especially Africa, where he was one of the first pioneers of African archaeology.
 He was the first Cambridge University lecturer in Prehistoric Archaeology.

 He was educated at Eton College and Trinity College, Cambridge, reading Natural Sciences and having Thomas McKenny Hughes as a professor.
-He excavated in France and Spain with Abbe Breuil and Hugo Obermaier, and served with the YMCA in France during World War I. He lectured in Cambridge in prehistoric archaeology, at first on a voluntarily basis, and finally as a University Lecturer in the Faculty of Archaeology and Anthropology.
-During World War II he was a Lieutenant in the 4th Cambridgeshire Home Guard (1941-1945).
+He excavated in France and Spain with Abbé Breuil and Hugo Obermaier, and served with the YMCA in France during World War I. He lectured in Cambridge in prehistoric archaeology, at first on a voluntarily basis, and finally as a University Lecturer in the Faculty of Archaeology and Anthropology.
+During World War II he was a Lieutenant in the 4th Cambridgeshire Home Guard (1941–1945).
 He was made a J.P. in 1942, and was a County Councillor in Cambridgeshire between 1939 and 1964, ending his term of office as vice-chairman, 1958–1961, and chairman, 1961–1964.
 He was Sheriff of Cambridgeshire and Huntingdonshire in 1960.
 He was also an Alderman, 1964–1965.
-His wife was called Margaret Isobel Burkitt (née Fry).
+His wife was Margaret Isobel Burkitt (née Fry) 1900 - 1978.